 •Past performance – There is no empirical data on the performance of this type of investment in the proposed location.
 All projected returns are based on best analysis of the current wholesale and retail energy markets.

 • Liquidity risk – An Investor cannot withdraw from the Sub-Fund until the Sub-Fund is terminated, and the Underlying Property is sold.
 DomaCom does intend to offer a facility through which Investors can seek to sell their Units to another party, however there is no guarantee of this.

 • Damage or loss – There are a range of events that can damage the Underlying Property including acts of God (fire, flood, earth quake and other natural disasters) through to accidents, negligence, and failures of maintenance.
 While insurances will be in place it may not cover or may not fully cover such losses.

-• Vacancy risk – a property manager will be appointed to manager the property and secure tenants to tenant the property and derive income from the underlying property.
-If tenants are not secured there is a risk that the property will not generate the income that has been budgeted for.
+• Vacancy risk – Genius Energy will be appointed to manage the property and derive income from the underlying property and its improvements.
+There is a risk that the property will not generate the income that has been budgeted for.
 If this were to occur the investors may be required to raise further funds to offset the expenses of running the property.

-• Economic risk – There is a risk that the general economic conditions in Australia may change in relation to interest rates, employment rate and economic growth that could in turn have an impact on the Property market and specifically the value of the Underlying Property.
+• Economic risk – There is a risk that the general economic conditions in Australia may change in relation to interest rates, employment rate and economic growth that could in turn have an impact on the investment and energy markets and specifically the value of the Underlying Property.

 Fees and Costs

 Refer to section 13 of the PDS for Fees and Other Costs